Tarsiciosh/EssentialFeed/NOTES.md

 - call again map and save the context
-[refactor procedural code into a chain of map operations] [move CoreDataFeedStore implementation of the FeedStore protocol to separate file]
+[refactor procedural code into a chain of map operations] [move CoreDataFeedStore implementation of the FeedStore protocol to separate file] [Encapsulate CoreDataStore bundle creation into a centralized place to remove duplication and prevent mistakes]

 - create a new project ios single view app: EssentialApp
 - remove landscape (left and right)